wp-plugins/skype-online-status/readme.txt

 * bugfixes in install routine and detect blog language on reset
 * bugfix: allow the use of cURL library (if available) while `allow_url_fopen` is off
 * Removal of good old Buttonsnap Library to avoid showstopper error in WP 2.7
-* adaptation of settings page to fit the new WP 2.7 backend.
-Dropped support for WP versions below 2.1
+* adaptation of settings page to fit the new WP 2.7 backend
+* dropped support for WP versions below 2.1

 = 2.6.4 =
 * Internationalization: Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") for more info.